Alex777x/interviewee/README.md

 Default Mic and Speaker: not applicable for macOS Interviewee is currently configured to listen only to the default set in your system.
 It will not detect sound from other devices or systems.
 If you wish to use a different mic or speaker, you will need to set it as your default device in your system settings.

-## Known Issues and Future Improvements

-1. ~~The first start of the application can take quite a long time as there is loading dependencies such as Kafka~~
-2. Sometimes the application does not start the first time and needs to restart
-3. ~~Kafka is a terrible choice for this application, and you need to get rid of it and use instead the built-in Java methods of asynchronous data processing~~

 ## License